The C-46 license is for solar contractors that specialize in the installation, modification, and repair of solar energy systems.

 Filling out the C-46 License Application

 - Your Qualifying Individual will also need to provide a brief but detailed description of your knowledge and skillset.
 The way this description is written will be critical to whether or not your application is accepted.
-For example:

 “Jeff has repaired solar panels” is not descriptive enough.